 New Graduate Students

-General List: Things to Do After You've Been Admitted
+General List: Things To Do After You've Been Admitted

-- Consult the appropriate (domestic or international student) Graduate Division Pre-Arrival and Post-Arrival Action Item checklists: https://www.grad.uci.edu/admissions/admitted-students/
+- Consult the appropriate (domestic or international student) Graduate Division Pre-Arrival and Post-Arrival Action Item checklists: https://grad.uci.edu/admissions/admitted-students/index.php

 - Begin checking your UCI email account via UCI Google Apps Gmail as important information will be sent there.

-- Pay fees (see below for more information on fee payment).
+- Pay fees by September 15.
 Students can log in to their ZotBill account to see their balance and pay their fees.
 Learn about Graduate Student Health Insurance (GSHIP) and the requirements to waive it (if applicable).

 - Notify the Graduate Division at email@example.com of an address change prior to the third week of classes.

-- Attend the Engineering Departmental New Graduate Student Orientation dates vary (Mandatory).
+- Attend the Engineering Departmental New Graduate Student Orientation (Dates Vary) (Mandatory).
 Additional information will be sent during the summer months.